creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-21-3D+tCmrQuantification.md

 ![](/collections/images/3D+tCmrQuantification/figure4.jpg)

-From the first output MCSI-Net (the PCA components), the authors seem to reconstruct the 3D shape using a linear generative model and mean and covariance statistics computed on the shapes in the training set.
+From the first output of MCSI-Net (the PCA components), the authors reconstruct the 3D shape using a linear generative model and mean and covariance statistics computed on the shapes in the training set.

 To train both sub-networks, the authors use L2 losses to regress the PCA components/transformation parameters (but they use the geodesic distance for the rotation parameters).